 If you know what it takes to rank a website, you are already aware of the elephant in the room:

-You can’t rank a website without off-page, in other words, links pointing from external websites to your own domain.
+You can’t get the full benefits of ranking your website without off-page.
+In other words, links pointing from external websites to your own domain.

 So what does this mean?

 - Start by ensuring your technical SEO is in order, which your web developer can typically handle on their own.